albertopessia/drda/README.md

 ## Overview

-*drda* is a [R](https://www.r-project.org/) package for fitting growth curves, with a particular emphasis on dose-response data analysis.
+*drda* is a [R](https://www.r-project.org/) package for fitting growth curves and performing dose-response data analysis.

 The current available models are: